antronerds/r2-tutorials/original/R2Tutorials.md

 graph**](Image:Image:OneGene_Extrasettings.png)

-In Figure 12 sample annotation (“Annot Graph”) and legend (“Draw Legend”) were added.
-The “Annot Graph” option, adds the information of a selected track to the YY-plot.
+In Figure 12 sample annotation (ï¿½Annot Graphï¿½) and legend (ï¿½Draw
+Legendï¿½) were added.
+The ï¿½Annot Graphï¿½ option, adds the information of a selected track to the YY-plot.
 This can be helpful for the addition of Sample labels, or cell line names etc. Annotations can be shown in 3 ways; just below/on top of the expression value, as a series below the